 The more traditional expanded text ads are static – you create up to 3 headlines and 2 descriptions, and the ad will be shown to the user exactly as written.

-Responsive ads, on the other hand, are a more flexible format that allows you to adapt to users and show them the most relevant ad.
-Although the format is the same as expanded text ads – a user will see up to 3 headlines and 2 descriptions – you can create up to 15 headlines and 4 descriptions, any of which can be shown.
+On the other hand, responsive ads are a more flexible format that allows you to adapt to users and show them the most relevant ad.
+Although the format is the same as expanded text ads – a user will see up to 3 headlines and 2 descriptions – you can create up to 15 headlines and 4 descriptions, which can be shown.
 This means there are 43,680 possible permutations.

-You can use expanded text ads until June 2022, and any that you have running will still be shown to users afterwards.
-However, you will be unable to create new expanded text ads or edit your existing ones.
+You can use expanded text ads until June 2022, and any that you have running will still be shown to users afterward.
+However, you cannot create expanded text ads or edit existing ones.